DanielleMStevens/logseq/pages/oligomerization of nlr immune receptor rpp7 triggered by atypical resistance protein rpw8.hr as ligand.md

 ## **Tags**:
 ## **Abstract**:
 ### HR4Fei-0 but not the closely related HR4Col-0 protein directly disrupts intramolecular association of RPP7bLerik1-3, which in turn initiates P-loop dependent NLR signaling.
+### RPP7bLerik1-3 forms a higher-order complex only in the presence of HR4Fei-0 but not HR4Col-0.
 ## **Introduction**:
 ## **Results**:
 ## **Discussion**: